 NVL is a Nordic meeting place (physical and virtual) for actors involved in adult learning.
 An information bank, disseminating results from cooperation projects, creating debate and innovation.
 Profiling the Nordic competence and values in adult learning.
 Producing added Nordic value through information activities, development projects and networks.
 Formulating new policy suggestions in adult learning based on experience and tested in practice through diverse networks and cooperation projects.
 NVL is supported by the Nordic Council of Ministers, with goals and purposes of cooperation and dialogue within the Nordic countries and with the Baltic countries, Northwest Russia and Europe.
-NAAL coordinated the Norwegian activities during the period 2005 – 2008, and in the current period (2013 – 2016).
+NAAL coordinated the Norwegian activities during the period 2005 – 2008, and from 2013 – 2017.

 International Adult Learning cooperation